Sandy Stimpson: Mayor of Mobile

 He was elected August 27, 2013, with 54% of the vote, defeating incumbent Mayor Sam Jones.
 Stimpson ran on a platform of public safety and economic development.
 Stimpson was elected largely as a result of a surge in white voters, and received only single-digit support from African American voters.

 In 2017, Stimpson was reelected with 59% of the vote over Jones in a rematch.
 He again polled in single digits with African American voters.
 In 2021, he defeated Fred Richardson and Karlos Finley with 62.5% of the vote.
 In 2025, he decided to not run for reelection.

-Under Stimpson, Mobile has seen reductions in bonded indebtedness by nearly $100 million and unfunded liabilities for pension and benefits by $200 million, leading to credit rating increases from both Moody's and S&P. During the same period, he has built and maintained a two-month rainy day reserve fund and awarded six raises totaling 17% for city employees.
+Under Stimpson, Mobile has seen reductions in bonded indebtedness by nearly $100 million and unfunded liabilities for pension and benefits by $200 million, leading to credit rating increases from both Moody's and S&P. During the same period, he has maintained a two-month rainy day reserve fund.
 Stimpson and his team made changes to streamline and simplify the city procurement process, and launched the city’s first supplier diversity program.
 Stimpson and his team have introduced initiatives such as Map for Mobile and the city’s first supplier diversity program.

 However, Stimpson has also repeatedly opposed environmental protection initiatives and health and safety legislation, despite severe pollution levels in Mobile.
 Stimpson's administration has systematically reduced funding for the arts and heritage, substantially reducing allocations to the Historic Mobile Preservation Society, the Mobile Arts Council, the Mobile Opera, the Mobile Symphony Orchestra, and other local museums, which led to a number of layoffs.